River’s Edge Water Quality Improvement Project

 Well Drilling

-Based on legal advice received, RDN Water Services plans to register statutory right of ways (SRWs) at each well site for water utility construction, contingent on the well at each site producing sufficient water quantity and quality.
+The RDN plans to register statutory right of ways (SRWs) at each well site, contingent on the well at each site producing sufficient water quantity and quality.
 In the case of an unproductive or poor water quality well, the REWSA project funds will be used to restore the site to previous or better condition than it was and will compensate Parks Services for tree planting and trail restoration as required.
-The proposed SRWs at the well sites would not be registered at the Land Title Office until after construction when legal surveys have been completed.
+The proposed SRWs at the well sites would not be registered at the Land Title Office until after construction and legal surveys have been completed.

 For more information and to Get Involved: